uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 date: 2023-03-23
 ---

-After I realized more than one other person was reading my blog, I panicked and proofread/edited all my posts.
+After I realized more than one other person was reading my blog, I panicked and quickly looked through all of my posts.
 Turns out that I rely on autocorrect a little too much and I have way too many typos without it!
-I came across [an article](https://tjaddison.com/blog/2021/02/spell-checking-your-markdown-blog-posts-with-cspell/) by TJ Addison that explained how to do this with a tool called `cSpell` - the backbone of the [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+I came across [an article by TJ Addison](https://tjaddison.com/blog/2021/02/spell-checking-your-markdown-blog-posts-with-cspell/) that explained how to do this with a tool called `cSpell` (the backbone of the somewhat popular [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)).
 That article was super helpful and works perfectly, but I wanted to add a few things to it to improve the experience.

 ## Add a script to your package.json

-Self explanatory.
-I added a script to my `package.json` file to run the cSpell command:
+Pretty simple, just add a script to your `package.json` to run the cSpell command:

 ```json
 {